emmazzz/move-hackathon-tutorial/README.md

 ```

 We also need a place to hold the total supply of the tokens.
 In Solidity, we would store this value in a state variable.
-In our Move contract, again we will have to store this value in a struct under some address.
+In our Move module, again we will have to store this value in a struct under some address.
 A reasonable place to put this
-struct would be the under module owner's address.
+struct would be under module owner's address.
 You will have a chance to implement this in Step 4.

 ```
 /// Struct representing the total supply of tokens,